 Long-term planning may be a burdensome endeavor, but Americans do not fare much better in the short-term.
 The Federal Reserve found 30% of U.S. adults would not be able to “cover three months of expenses by any means” and 43% of American families would not be able to cover a $400 emergency expense without borrowing or selling a possession.
 Only 49% of respondents to the National Financial Capability Study indicated they have 3 months’ worth of emergency funds – this is an improvement from the 35% in 2009, but still just barely half of the respondents.

-A recent study by Charles Schwab found that parents are more likely to emphasize budgeting with their daughters and investing with their sons.
-Unfortunately, this gender gap extends throughout life; women live longer than men, but they often earn less due to unequal pay and because they are more likely to be caregivers for a family member.
-Women have to stretch fewer funds further, and are more likely than men to feel anxious about finances and less likely to have planned for retirement.
+A study by Charles Schwab found that parents are more likely to emphasize budgeting with their daughters and investing with their sons.
+This gender gap extends throughout life and greatly affects women’s financial confidence.
+Women are more likely than men to feel anxious about finances and only 35% of women have even tried to determine how much money they will need to retire.
 In fact, only 17% of American women between the ages of 60 to 75 passed a retirement income literacy survey from The American College of Financial Services.

 Black (41%) and Hispanic (38%) respondents to the National Financial Capability Study were more likely to report having trouble in covering unexpected expenses, compared to white respondents (27%).
 In the 2019 Personal Finance Index from the Teachers Insurance and Annuity Association of America and George Washington University, white participants answered 55% of the questions correctly, whereas black participants answered 38% of questions correctly.
 This gap “remains after controlling for other socio-economic factors such as gender, education, marital status, and household income.”